Skip to content

 Functions: Creating Reusable Code Blocks

-Functions are one of the most essential building blocks in programming.
-They enable us to write reusable and maintainable code by grouping functionality into blocks that can be executed multiple times.
+Functions enable us to write reusable and maintainable code by grouping functionality into blocks that can be executed multiple times.
 In this blog, we’ll explore what functions are, how to define them, and the key concepts related to them.

 function sayHello() {